direpanda37/slice_to_3d/README.md

 - Take a stack of vEM slices of tissue and
   - pre-process the images as needed and scale them to 512x512
 - If training the model
-  - optionally apply data augmentation to increase the training dataset and push the images through the the training process
+  - optionally apply data augmentation to increase the training dataset and push the images through the training process
-  - optionally, load a pretrained model and use additional training to fine-tune
+  - optionally, load a pre-trained model and use additional training to fine-tune
   - train the model, saving checkpoints periodically and reporting progress as the model is training
   - save the final model parameters/weights
 - If segmenting images with an existing model